sgoulas/react-saga-example/README.md

 ## Deployed App

 The app is currently deployed on https://sgoulas.github.io/react-saga-example/.
-The different network calls and actions dispatched can be seen in the browser's netowrk tab and redux dev tools respectively.
+The different network calls and actions dispatched can be seen in the browser's network tab and redux dev tools plugin respectively.